Muskankesharwani878/Blinkit-Dashboard/README.md

    -Slicers for filtering by outlet location, size, and item type

    d).
 Business Impact:
     This dashboard helps quickly identify which outlet types and item categories perform best,      supporting inventory and marketing decisions in a retail setting.

-  💬 Would love your feedback on this project!
-Let me know how I can improve and connect for potential collaborations in Power BI and business analytics.

-   #PowerBI #DataAnalytics #Finance #BusinessIntelligence #MBAProjects #Blinkit

    5. Business Impact & Insights:
      - Helped identify which outlet types and item categories generate the highest sales, supporting better inventory planning.
      - Showed sales trends over time to find peak and low seasons for sales and customer activity.
      - Enabled quick filtering by outlet size, location, and item type to find insights easily during meetings or discussions.